Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 • Helping in accessing geo-restriction content

 The core of geo-restriction is the IP address.
-Websites and ISP track the IP address of the device a person uses to access the internet.
+Websites and ISPs track the IP address of a person’s device to access the internet.
 They decide which content to show to you and which to hide.
 As VPN will replace the actual IP address with a false one or an IP address of an entirely different location, it’s easy to bypass any geo-restrictions in no time.

 • Added security

 Accessing an SSL-certificated website is insufficient to remain safe in today’s highly vulnerable digital world.
-Cyber dangers are coming from all sides, and their impact is highly brutal.
-You can experience data theft, logging, malware attacks, and many other dangers.
+Cyber dangers are coming from all sides, and their impact is fierce.
+You can experience data theft, logging, malware attacks, and other dangers.

-With the help of a VPN, it’s easy to enhance the security of the internet connection as the best VPNs are packed with features like military-grade encryption, malware/adware blocker, multiple security protocols, and many other features.
+With the help of a VPN, it’s easy to enhance the security of the internet connection as the best VPNs are packed with features like military-grade encryption, malware/adware blockers, multiple security protocols, and many others.

 • Prevent data logging